lakshmi-intechcode/jng_instr_folder/11_django/2_django_intro2/README.md

 * include allows us to connect to all the urlpatterns in a specific app, it will take in two arguments
 	* the first argument will be the app url location
 	* the second argument is what will be the `namespace` that will indicate those application urls are being targeted
+* The todos/urls.py file is pure Python code and is a simple mapping between URL patterns (regular expressions) to Django Views (Functions/Classes).
+Separating our urls into project/urls and app/urls keeps our app modular.

 ***Why go through all this trouble***